 Step 2: Take Hunter Education and Get your License

 Before you can buy a hunting license you have to take a hunter education class, which goes over hunting laws, ethics and safety.
 Hunter education requirements vary from state to state.
 For example, some states require a separate bowhunter education class and some states allow you to take an online course.
 Your state game agency website will have all the information on hunter education, licenses, hunting laws and public hunting land.
-Here is a link to a list of all the state wildlife agencies and more information hunter education.
+Here is a link to a list of all the state wildlife agencies and more information on hunter education.

 Step 3: Find a Place to Hunt